-In addition to fulfilling our responsibilities to stakeholders, which we consider to be "Our Mission," SMBC Group has set forth a Vision for our medium- to long-term goals and Five Values as the core values to be shared by all executives and employees, and will seek to make the Vision and Five Values known as guiding principles for the group by all its directors and employees.
+In addition to fulfilling our responsibilities to stakeholders, which we consider to be "Our Mission," SMBC Group has set forth a Vision for our mediumto long-term goals and Five Values as the core values to be shared by all executives and employees, and will seek to make the Vision and Five Values known as guiding principles for the group by all its directors and employees.
 Also, the "SMFG Corporate Governance Guideline," a guideline for corporate governance, has been formulated and disclosed.
 We are promoting awareness and understanding regarding these guidelines among all SMBC Group officers and employees.

-SMBC Group employs the Company with Nominating Committee, etc., structure described in the Companies Act.
+SMBC Group employs the Company with Three Committees structure.
 This structure was adopted in order to establish a corporate governance system that is globally recognized and is aligned with international banking regulations and supervision requirements and achieve enhanced oversight of the exercise of duties by the Board of Directors and expedite this exercise of duties.
-In addition, core subsidiaries SMBC and SMBC Nikko Securities transitioned to the Company with Audit and Supervisory Committee described in the Companies Act in June 2019.
+In addition, core subsidiaries SMBC and SMBC Nikko Securities employ the Company with Audit and Supervisory Committee system described in the Companies Act.

-Through the implementation of effective corporate governance systems, we aim to prevent scandals and other forms of corporate misconduct while also achieving ongoing growth and medium- to long-term improvements in corporate value.
+Through the implementation of effective corporate governance systems, we aim to prevent scandals and other forms of corporate misconduct while also achieving ongoing growth and mediumto long-term improvements in corporate value.
 We realize that there is no perfect form for corporate governance structures.
 Accordingly, we will continue working toward the strengthening and enhancement of corporate governance in order to realize higher levels of effectiveness.